-William H. “Bill” Carr (18??-19??) – U.S. Deputy Marshal commissioned in the Western District court at Fort Smith, Arkansas in 1887.
+William H. “Bill” Carr was a U.S. Deputy Marshal commissioned in the Western District Court at Fort Smith, Arkansas in 1887.
 He was later commissioned in the Southern District of Indian Territory at Paris, Texas and in the Kansas District Court at Wichita.
 In April 1889, he arrested Harris Austin, a Chickasaw Indian charged with murder.
 When Austin resisted arrest, gunplay erupted and the outlaw was wounded three times.
 He would be hanged at Fort Smith, Arkansas the following year.

 Later that year, in August, Carr confronted a gang of whiskey runners crossing the Red River Bridge into Indian Territory.
 The outlaws quickly turned around escaping back into Texas.
 However, one of them who was left behind, a man named Lewis Jackson, was shot and killed by Carr.